matthewjwoodruff/moeasensitivity/sobol/README.md

 Sobol' analysis using MOEAframework.

-sobol.py: perform the analysis.
+- sobol.py: perform the analysis.
 Results in a bunch of reports files.

-tabulate.py: gather reports files for each algorithm/problem together into a table.
+- tabulate.py: gather reports files for each algorithm/problem together into a table.
 Each column corresponds to a report file.

-spiders.py: make spider plots.
+- radialconvergence.py: make radial convergence plots of the sensitivity data.